-- 1. Sunderlin, W., Hatcher, J., and M. Liddle.
+- Sunderlin, W., Hatcher, J., and M. Liddle.
 2008.
 Fom Exclusion to Ownership?
 Challenges and Opportunities in Advancing Forest Tenure Reform.
 Rights and Resources Initiative.
-Washington DC. - 2.
-RRI.
+Washington DC. - RRI.
 2008.
 Seeing People Through the Trees: Scaling Up Efforts to Advance Rights and Address Poverty, Conflict and Climate Change.
 Rights and Resources Initiative.
 Washington DC.

-Sunderlin et al 2008 provide the conceptual foundations upon which this report is based and several passages of that publication have been excerpted into this report.
+Sunderlin et al. 2008 provide the conceptual foundations upon which this report is based and several passages of that publication have been excerpted into this report.

-RRI wishes to thank: the International Tropical Timber Organization (ITTO) for its technical and financial support to this report; the FAO for their set of work on forest tenure analyses Understanding Forest Tenure in Africa and Understanding forest tenure in South and Southeast Asia that have informed this report; and the donors who supported the preparation of the above mentioned publications and this report: DFID, Norad, Swiss Agency for Development and Cooperation (SDC), SIDA and Ford Foundation.
+ITTO and RRI wish to thank the FAO for their set of work on forest tenure analyses Understanding Forest Tenure in Africa and Understanding forest tenure in South and Southeast Asia that have informed this report and the donors who supported the preparation of the above mentioned publications and this report: DFID, Norad, Swiss Agency for Development and Cooperation (SDC), SIDA and Ford Foundation.